savirsingh/ccc-solutions/README.md

 Canadian Computing Competition solutions in C++, Python, Java.
 I started solving these problems in December 2021 (in Grade 9).

+Note: This solution repo is incomplete.
+There are about 100 solutions that are not stored in here.
+I've solved about ~550 problems in total :)

 This repository contains all of my solutions to CCC problems from 2000 to 2023, as well as other fun problems to get you thinking (stored [right here](https://github.com/savirsingh/ccc-solutions/tree/main/Other%20Preparation)).

 I'm most comfortable with Python and C++.
 C++ is now my main programming language for competitive programming.